BoxCast Team • May 05, 2019

 If you’ve asked around to see how your neighbors are bringing their meetings into the online world, you may have received a wide variety of answers.
 One town next to you may have a $100,000 AV system while another may be streaming to Facebook Live off of a council member's phone.

 If you have been tasked with figuring out the right live streaming solution for your municipality, the variation of options may be making it difficult to start on the process of finding the right solution.
 In this post, we breakdown both ends of the spectrum and explain an alternative that is a better fit.
+The Expensive AV setup of the Past

 Ten years ago, live streaming production was expensive.
 To get your meetings live online, you essentially needed an in-house broadcast studio and an IT expert or production team with a deep knowledge of broadcast communications.